Skip to contents

 Introduction

 datawizard package aims to make basic data wrangling easier than with base R. The data wrangling workflow it supports is similar to the one supported by the tidyverse package combination of dplyr and tidyr.
 However, one of its main features is that it has a very few dependencies: {stats} and {utils} (included in base R) and insight, which is the core package of the easystats ecosystem.
 This package grew organically to simultaneously satisfy the “0 non-base hard dependency” principle of easystats and the data wrangling needs of the constituent packages in this ecosystem.
+It is also important to note that datawizard was designed to avoid namespace collisions with tidyverse packages.

 In this article, we will see how to go through basic data wrangling steps with datawizard.
 We will also compare it to the tidyverse syntax for achieving the same.
 This way, if you decide to make the switch, you can easily find the translations here.
 This vignette is largely inspired from dplyr’s Getting started vignette.